 So far you have discovered what obstacles you have in your current environment and found solutions to eliminate them.
 You have set up automatic triggers to make the right decisions for you.
 You have a team of success seekers and experts to outsource to.

 The last part of the environment set up is literally the immediate environment around you within which you work towards your goal.
+I have three rules of thumb for any environment I work in: Make it inspiring, make it practical and make it variable.

 To make it inspiring you want to have items that trigger a strong emotional connection with your goal.
 An inspirational quote that aligns perfectly with what you are aiming towards.
 A short video that you play when your laptop starts up.
 A mood board that helps visualise your goal.
 Mood lifting music.